go-gitea/gitea/docs/content/doc/installation/run-as-service-in-ubuntu.en-us.md

 Copy the sample [gitea.service](https://github.com/go-gitea/gitea/blob/master/contrib/systemd/gitea.service).

 Uncomment any service that needs to be enabled on this host, such as MySQL.
+Also, the service file linked above uses /root/gitea, which you may need to create.

 Change the user, home directory, and other required startup values.
 Change the PORT or remove the -p flag if default port is used.